Created March 2019 as a piece of graffiti art on the walls of Leake Street, London (spray paint.)

 As my voice has become stronger and I've become freer with my emotions and my feelings, I've switched to using spray painting and paint as a means of expression which I've discovered allows me to bring my art to life.
 Spray paint and paint has become my current medium of choice as I look to create larger artworks.

 This piece was created during the same session as the Apple Art, Thinking Heads, and Picasso’s 1st Dance with Emin.
+As you’ll see it’s an extension of Picasso’s 1st Dance.

 This piece was inspired by a number of exhibitions I had seen at the time (Tracey Emin: A Fortnight of Tears, Dorethea Tanning, Picasso’s 3 Dancers').
 When I viewed these exhibitions I realised that it was fine not to be exact and perfect that the beauty of the art came from the energy, the feeling and freedom to be able to create.
 The beauty came from the emotion and feeling that was left with the viewer.
 (I always leave with butterflies when I walk away from Picasso’s 3 Dancers.
 Each and every time I grow more attached to the piece.)